mkorthof/freenom-script/README.md

 ### Issues

 You need an actual freenom account, as Social Sign-in will not work.
-Workaround: use password reset, see their [kb](https://my.freenom.com/knowledgebase.php?action=displayarticle&id=27) and issue [#56](https://github.com/mkorthof/freenom-script/issues/56).
+Workaround: use password reset, see [KB](https://my.freenom.com/knowledgebase.php?action=displayarticle&id=27) and issue [#56](https://github.com/mkorthof/freenom-script/issues/56).

 Make sure 'curl' and/or 'dig' is installed (e.g. debian: dnsutils or redhat: bind-utils)